jnalanko/VOMM/README.md

 Space-efficient variable-order Markov models
 =========

-Tools for building and querying space-efficient representations of variable-order Markov models and of interpolated Markov models, that support a large number of context-selection criteria, scoring functions, probability smoothing methods, and interpolations, while taking less space than implementations based on tries, suffix trees, and suffix arrays.
+Tools for building and querying space-efficient representations of variable-order Markov models and interpolated Markov models.
+Such representations support several context-selection criteria, scoring functions, probability smoothing methods, and interpolations, while taking less space than implementations based on tries, suffix trees, and suffix arrays.
 This software can handle multi-gigabyte training and query datasets.

 References
 ------------